 which is essentially an application of the translation operator $\hat{T}(X_i)$, quantum-controlled on the basis states associated with particle $1$.
-While it is uncontroversial such an operator $\hat{U}$ exists and can be seen as change of basis in the two-particle Hilbert space, we argue in the next section that it can also be seen as a quantum change of coordinates--to coordinates that are ``in a superposition'' of different translations relative to the original coordinate system.
+While it is uncontroversial that such an operator $\hat{\mathcal{T}}$ exists and can be seen as change of basis in the two-particle Hilbert space, we argue in the next section that it can also be seen as a quantum change of coordinates -- to coordinates that are ``in a superposition'' of different translations relative to the original coordinate system.

-Such an interpretation is consistent with the formal framework provided by quantum reference frames (QRFs), which establishes transformations between reference frames defined by physical degrees of freedom (DoFs); however in the above case we do not need to invoke such additional DoFs.
-We stress that what Eq.\ (\ref{eq1}) represents is that the choice and labelling of basis states for a quantum system is conventional, and we recognise that this freedom to relabel the basis is true for any unitary mapping between different bases, even if no classical coordinate transformation exists that such a unitary represents.
-We sketch the above discussed interpretation of the unitary implied by Eq.~\eqref{eq1} as a transformation to coordinates in a ``superposition'' of translations in Fig.\ \ref{fig:qrf}, for the case of two particles in an entangled state and separated by the same distance $X$ in each amplitude.
+We stress that what Eq.\ (\ref{eq1}) represents is that the choice and labelling of basis states for a quantum system is merely conventional, and we recognise that this freedom to relabel the basis is represented by a unitary mapping between different bases, even if no classical coordinate transformation exists that such a unitary represents.
+We sketch an example of the above discussed interpretation of the unitary implied by Eq.~\eqref{eq1} as a transformation to coordinates in a ``superposition'' of translations in Fig.\ \ref{fig:qrf}, for the case of two particles in an entangled state and separated by the same distance $X$ in each amplitude.